 Whether it’s Romaine, Green or Red Leaf, or Butter, our lettuce is very fresh and has been cooled to take the field heat out.
-For convenience, take your lettuce out of your box, place each head in your kitchen sink and cut off the butts, using a plastic knife (some people feel this keeps your lettuce ends from turning brown.)
+For convenience, take your lettuce out of your box, place each head in your kitchen sink and cut off the butts.
 Open up the head and wash the leaves under running water, pulling the leaves apart.
 If you have a veggie wash, spray the leaves and rinse.
 Place the leaves in a plastic container (a rectangular crisper or bread box size works best).
-Turn the container upside down to drain out excess water.
+Turn the container upside down to drain out excess water or spin dry in a salad spinner before storing.
 Seal the container and place in your fridge.
 Your lettuce is washed and ready to use for salads or sandwiches.
 You can also do this for spinach, arugula, kale and chard.

-Wash the outside of all your melons before placing them in your fridge.
+Wash the outside of all your melons before placing them in your fridge or on your counter.
 Remember, melons grow sitting on the ground, outside where critters and birds roam and dust blows with the wind.
 Just use hand soap to rub over the melon, rinse thoroughly, dry and place in your fridge or on your counter.

 We harvest our avocados a week before you get them, but still, they are very hard.
 It may take another 7-10 days before they are ready to eat.
 Leave them out on your counter and keep an eye on them.
-When they turn dark and soften, you can put them in your refrigerator or eat them right away.
+When they turn dark and soften, wash with soap and water and put them in your refrigerator or eat them right away.
 We know it would be great to have them almost ripe when you get them, but they are freshly harvested and if you get some every week, just rotate them and you’ll always have ripe fruit ready for that fresh salad.

-Cilantro will stay fresher longer if you wrap wet paper towels around the bottom of the stems, place the bunch into the plastic bag and store in your vegetable crisper.
+Cilantro will stay fresher longer if you trim the stem ends and wrap wet paper towels around the bottom of the stems.
+Place the bunch into the plastic bag and store in your vegetable crisper.